morgner/flow/certificates/tools/SigningServer/README.md

 # nginx
 ## nginx.conf (partial)

-Ensure the dir is present, writable for the flask user and rw for nginx
+Ensure the directory is present, writable for the flask user and the socket is rw for nginx

 ```nginx.conf
 user nginx;